Personal Injury Lawyer in New York

 Types of Damages in Personal Injury Cases

-The word “damages” is a legal term used to describe the collective economic and non-economic losses an individual endures due to an injury or the death of a loved one.
+Damages is a legal term used to describe the collective economic and noneconomic losses an individual endures due to an injury or the death of a loved one.

 Economic damages are losses with a set dollar value, such as:

-Both economic and non-economic damages are examples of “compensatory damages,” or damages awarded to compensate victims for specific losses.
+Both economic and noneconomic damages are examples of compensatory damages, which are damages awarded to compensate victims for specific losses.
 In addition to compensatory damages, courts sometimes award punitive, or exemplary, damages.
 Rather than compensate injured victims or the surviving family members of those wrongfully killed, punitive damages are meant to punish defendants for gross negligence, egregious misconduct, and intentional infliction of harm.

 Every case is different; the exact types of damages you may be entitled to receive depend on various factors involved in your case, as does the overall value of your claim.

-We encourage you to reach out to our New York City personal injury lawyers at Keith D. Silverstein & Associates to learn more during a no-cost, no-obligation consultation.
+We encourage you to reach out to our personal injury lawyer in New York at Keith D. Silverstein & Associates to learn more during a no-cost, no-obligation consultation.

 You can still file a personal injury claim if you didn’t immediately realize you were injured, which could happen for certain injuries, illnesses, and side effects of unsafe medication.
 In New York, the statute of limitations for personal injury cases is generally three years from the date of the accident.
 However, if you weren’t immediately aware of your injury, the clock might start ticking from the date you discovered the injury, or reasonably should have discovered it.